ligudong/code-for-Size-resolved-aerosol-optics-reveal-ozone-trade-offs-for-staple-crop-productivity/README.md

 | splines | Base | R 4.2.3 | Base R |
 | grid | Base | R 4.2.3 | Base R |
 | parallel | Base | R 4.2.3 | Base R |

+## Installation

+1. Install R (version 4.2.3 or later).
+2. Install all required R packages listed in `R_session_info.txt`.
+3. Download and extract the repository.
+4. Open the scripts in RStudio.
+5. Run the scripts sequentially according to their file names.

+Typical installation time on a standard desktop computer is approximately 20-30 minutes.